Thursday, 8 September 2022

 If Big Wednesday was as profound as it wanted to be, it may have been excellent.
 Unfortunately, the film's opening 30 minutes reduces male friendship to brawling together, limiting the depth of meaningful brotherhood.
 The first act reveals director and co-writer John Milius' love of surfing (the film is semi-autobiographical), but stumbles on a foodfight and two back-to-back fistfights, one on each side of the US/Mexico border.
 Little beyond the obvious is ever revealed about Matt, Leroy, and Jack, the dialogue is often obscured by the sound of roaring waves or speeding traffic, and an unidentified narrator drowns in platitudinal waves.

 The second and third acts are better but still disjointed.
 The draft-dodging sequence showcases ingenuity and is funny, but seems to drop in from another movie.
-Once the trio of surfers are separated, Milius starts to find some eloquent tones.
+Once the trio is separated, Milius starts to find some eloquent tones.
 Nostalgia and a pining for the old days kick-in, and an effective Jan-Michael Vincent takes over at the heart of the story.
 The finale is epic in both emotion and wave size, cinematographer Bruce Surtees along with a special water unit and stunt doubles capturing magnificent surfing action.

 Bear experiences his own dryland success and failure, and provides good mystical glue connecting the past, present, and future through omnipresence, prophetic prose, and the one-of-a-kind board for the day-that-shall-come.
 Big Wednesday rides the waves, and finds as many bombs as wipeouts.